Armaan-1993/brad-js/headfirst-javascript.md

 ## Chapter 4:

-* Math.rando generates a single random number between 0 and 1 for one refresh.
+* Math.random generates a single random number between 0 and 1 for one refresh.
 Hence , we multiply it with a whole number to make the generated numbers whole.
 Thus we use Math.Floor(Math.random * num) to generate numbers between 0 and (num-1) at an instance.

 * Its generally easier and a better practice to use a single type of values in an array.